AngelFelizR/nyc-taxi-project/CRISP-DM_Phases/02-business-understanding/README.md

 ## Deliverables

-A **Shiny app** which assist the drivers focus their attention to the better trips.
+A **Shiny app** which assists the drivers in focusing their attention on the better trips.